Last updated on March 4th, 2022

 Logistics: look for the sign towards Paia Village and Mount Matavanu.
 A 4WD will afford a comfortable drive but a high 2WD will do just fine, though expect a very bumpy ride for about 8km.
 Allow for about 2 hours for the whole affair.

 Definitely not as grand as the Piula Cave Pool in Upolu, stop at the Mataolealelo Spring to quickly cool off (T5 entrance fee).
 Though right on the ocean, the spring is fed by water somehow trickling down from the mountains.

-Not visiting this cave was one my regrets, but you kind of need to have a car to get here and it does take up the bulk of your day.
-Local guides will lead you through a massively long lava tube, where you’ll get muddy, wet and at some point just ask to turn back around (T20 entrance fee + guide).
+Not visiting this cave was one of my regrets, but you kind of need to have a car to get here and it does take up the bulk of your day.
+Local guides will lead you through a massively long lava tube, where you’ll get muddy, wet, and at some point just ask to turn back around (T20 entrance fee + guide).

 In a much smaller lava tube, the Polynesian Swiftlet dwells inside the Peapea Cave.
-Entrance costs T5 and it’s just off the main road.
+The entrance costs T5 and it’s just off the main road.
 The local manning the booth will lead you down with a flashlight and point out the nests.
 It’s a quick stop, no more than 20 minutes.

 We already covered the southern section of this mysterious peninsula with Cape Mulinuu, but there’s still plenty to see in the northern half.
 The road from the Peapea Cave to Falealupo Village will take you up and down hills and past sleepy villages where absolutely nothing seems to happen.

 Follow the signs to the Falealupo Rainforest Preserve and park the car in front of the Canopy Walkway.
 Pay the entrance fee and walk along the suspension bridge to a wooden viewing area atop a giant banyan tree that resembles the treehouse you’ve always dreamed of having as a child.